-The Company also continued to make progress on its diversity and inclusion commitments and identified both short and long-term objectives for improving its workforce diversity, including four key strategic pillars around which efforts have been focused: Recruitment, Retention, Advancement and Awareness, with programs successfully initiated across all four pillars.
-The Company also hosted its annual Women Development Program, which was implemented to attract and develop future leaders in the areas of finance, energy marketing/trading, operations and engineering through experience, exposure, and opportunity.
-As at December 31, 2021, women comprised 40% of the Board, 33% of management and 34% of the workforce.
+The Company also continued to make progress on its diversity and inclusion commitments and identified both short and long-term objectives for improving its workforce diversity, including four key strategic pillars around which efforts have been focused: Attraction, Retention, Development and Engagement, with programs successfully initiated across all four pillars.
+The Company also implemented an industry-leading Family Building Benefit Program, an inclusive benefit that is especially beneficial to those that face challenges when growing their family through fertility treatments, surrogacy or adoption.
+In 2022, the Company achieved its targets of having at least one racial and ethnic minority and/or Indigenous Person on the Board and in Senior Management, as well as 40% women representation on the Board, ahead of a 2025 target date.

-Subsequent to December 31, 2021, the Company was recognized as one of Alberta's Top 75 Employers by the Canada Top 100 Employers organization.
+In 2022, Gibson was recognized as one of Alberta's Top 75 Employers and one of Canada's Best Diversity Employers by the Canada Top 100 Employers organization.